N.C. community college system can lead recovery, new president said

 The new president of the North Carolina Community College System said it will lead the state’s economic recovery by providing critical training and education for the its diverse population.

 Thomas Stith III, who became system president Jan.
-11, shared his vision during the Greenville-Pitt County Chamber of Commerce’s Power Luncheon via Zoom last week.
+11, shared his vision during the Greenville-Pitt County Chamber of Commerce’s Power Luncheon via Zoom on March 16.

 Prior to his appointment, Stith was district director of the U.S. Small Business Administration, where he led the agency’s response to COVID-19 in North Carolina.
 He has two decades of experience in public service and business.